-The Group is in the process of making an assessment of what the impact of these amendments and interpretations and new standard is expected to be in the period of initial application.
-So far it has concluded that the following developments are relevant to the Group's financial statements but the adoption of them is unlikely to have a material impact on the Group's results of operations and financial position.
+The Group is in the process of making an assessment of what the impact of these amendments and interpretations and new standards is expected to be in the period of initial application.
+So far it has concluded that the above developments are relevant to the Group's financial statements but the adoption of them, except Revised HKAS 19, is unlikely to have a material impact on the Group's results of operations and financial position.